Collection: Roopam - Khambhadia Patchwork from Gujarat

 For a Collected Heritage Home

-Roopam is cloth shaped through assembly, stitch, and ornament held in balance — made not only to be seen, but to gather presence through use and return.
+Roopam reminds the home that beauty can come through preservation, reuse, and the careful hand that makes fragments belong together.
+It is cloth shaped through assembly, stitch, and ornament held in balance — made not only to be seen, but to gather presence through use and return.